Holy Week in Spain – images of religious processions in Madrid

 These guys – and gals – are a bit creepy at times.

-But it has absolutely nothing to do with racism.
+But the whole thing has absolutely nothing to do with racism.
 It’s just Spanish people being Spanish.

 The hoods symbolize penitence.
 You can also see people doing the whole march barefoot.
-And in some places, apparently, even flaggellating themselves as they walk along.
+And in some places, apparently, even flagellating themselves Santa Teresa style as they walk along.

 I was amused also to see a couple of kids wearing the capirote, and one guy in a wheelchair.
 It was pretty inclusive.